obfuscatedgeek/chatgpt-lets-talk/readme.md

 ### Microphone access

-The first time pressing the keyboard shortcut "Alt + Shift + F" on Windows and "Option + Shift + F" on OSX, Chrome will show a pop-up asking for microphone access.
+The first time pressing the keyboard shortcut `Alt + Shift + F` on Windows and `Option + Shift + F` on OSX, Chrome will show a pop-up asking for microphone access.
 Click "Allow" to use it.
 ![Microphone access](/images/install-mic-access.png)